adap/flower/doc/source/how-to-use-built-in-middleware-layers.rst

         ]
     )

-Order of Execution
+Order of execution
 ------------------

-When the flower callable runs, the middleware layers are executed in the order they are provided in the list:
+When the ``FlowerCallable`` runs, the middleware layers are executed in the order they are provided in the list:

 1. ``example_middleware1`` (outermost layer)
 2. ``example_middleware2`` (next layer)